IHE/ITI.BasicAudit/input/pagecontent/issues.md

 - [BasicAudit/18](https://github.com/IHE/ITI.BasicAudit/issues/55).
 Is the use of AssuranceLevel proper?
 Should the extension element be defined more specific to NIST-800-63 assurance levels, and not allow to be carrying historical vocabulary that is not specifically assurance-level but rather the method of authentication used (e.g. urn:oasis:names:tc:SAML:2.0:ac:classes:PasswordProtectedTransport)?
 - [BasicAudit/19](https://github.com/IHE/ITI.BasicAudit/issues/56).
 Note: Support for [HL7 Security for Scalable Registration, Authentication, and Authorization (aka UDAP) ](http://hl7.org/fhir/us/udap-security/history.html) when it gets published
 - [BasicAudit/21](https://github.com/IHE/ITI.BasicAudit/issues/37).
 IG builder / validation issue with the slicing I need to use in AuditEvent.
 Discussion can be found https://chat.fhir.org/#narrow/stream/215610-shorthand/topic/slicing.20with.20complex.20.24this and https://chat.fhir.org/#narrow/stream/179252-IG-creation/topic/slicing.20sliced.20extension
+- [BasicAudit/22](https://github.com/IHE/ITI.BasicAudit/issues/60).
+There are no named options.
+It might be useful to have named options to enable minimal vs comprehensive; or to allow claims of compliance to only disclosure auditEvent.